iPlantCollaborativeOpenSource/irods4-upgrade-env/README.md

 only the `aegisUA1Res` resource.

 There is a largely, one-to-one mapping between resource servers and resources with one exception.
-The server `apollo` hosts both the `apolloRes` and `homeResc` resources.
-We plan to move the files in `homeResc` to another resource and delete `homeResc` before the migration, so this shouldn't need to be considered in the test grid.
+The server `shelby` hosts both the `apolloResc` and `shelbyRes` resources.
+We planned to move the files in `apolloResc` into `shelbyRes` before the migration, but we ran out of time.

 The `aegisUA1Res` is special.
 Besides being the sole member of the `iclimateRG` resource group, all new data destinated for the `/iplant/home/shared/aegis` collection.
 This is the data that is